Utah's Hunter Mentoring Program

 Although youth are limited to one mentored hunt of the same species and sex per year, they may also hunt on any permits they personally draw.

-For example, Paul draws a limited-entry buck deer permit and chooses to mentor his granddaughter, Eva, on the hunt.
+For example, Paul draws a limited-entry buck deer permit and chooses to mentor his 15-year-old granddaughter, Eva, on the hunt.
 Eva has also drawn a general-season buck deer permit.
 She can legally go on both deer hunts because one of them is a mentored opportunity.
 She would not be allowed, however, to go on another mentored hunt for a buck deer during the same hunt year.

 In the field

 Once a mentor and up to four minors have been approved for the program, the mentor will be issued a hunting authorization that allows them to share their permit with the qualifying minors.

 IMPORTANT: Only one of those minors may be mentored at a time, and only one animal may be harvested per permit.